SamMed05/sm_blog/_posts/2022-12-29-thoughts-about-ai.md

 </blockquote>
 </details>

+Also, the same Kotaku article I cited earlier ends with an interesting reflection on the essence of "art" and the radical difference that exists between human and AI art:

+> At the heart of this entire conundrum looms the false equivalency of even calling what an AI generates “art”.
+Art is inherently human.
+Its ability to draw upon and inspire our emotions is perhaps the most defining thing that separates us from other animals.
+(Sorry, opposable thumbs.)
+It is defined specifically as “a diverse range of human activity, and resulting product, that involves creative or imaginative talent expressive of technical proficiency, beauty, emotional power, or conceptual ideas”.
+<br><br>
+A machine is not creating art.
+A machine, even ones as advanced as the AI we’re talking about here, is crunching data.
+There is no perspective to AI art, no inspiration, nothing it is trying to communicate.
+It’s a compilation playlist built by an algorithm, spinning an endless number of remixes and cover songs.
+The fact so many people are getting bogged down comparing AI art to the creations of human beings, as though the former is doing anything but adhering to an algorithm, is playing right into the hands of those championing this mimicry, because it sets AI creations on a level playing field that they don’t deserve. —Source: [Kotaku](https://kotaku.com/ai-art-dall-e-midjourney-stable-diffusion-copyright-1849388060#:~:text=At%20the%20heart%20of%20this%20entire,playing%20field%20that%20they%20don%E2%80%99t%20deserve.)

+One last additional point from me: until now, copyright forced creators to either make new things for themselves or pay to use other people's creations and eventually hire people to make them (e.g. artists).
+This has favored the creation and demand of new content.

+With AI rapidly taking over, I think we'll come very close to a stalemate of human creation (with AI databases inevitably stopping growing, consequentially).
+If human creation is no longer incentivized, this absence of “novelty” might lead to the stagnation of content variety and originality.

 ##### Pro AI

 On the other hand, Prisma, the company behind Lensa AI (a photo-editing app with the ability to transform images into works of art using AI), addressed concerns of AI art replacing *human* art in a Twitter thread, defending their use of AI for image generation: